rhosocial/yii2-user/docs/guide/usage-console-user-commands.md

 of users is 10 million.
 But we recommend that the actual number of users should be one-tenth of the theoretical value.
 Otherwise, the time spent by the registered user may be unbearable.

+Users registered with this command have the source attribute of `console_test`.
+Therefore, remove the test user, in fact, is to deregister the user whose source attribute is `console_test`.

 ## Register New User